elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

   - [MB] data dict used as a alignment tool between development teams (i.e. header generation).
 Also referenced as a glossary. (logical names / themes to expand on to code artifacts)
   - **ACTION**: Need to check with Martin.
 [IP] maybe the goal was term alignment as multiple teams have a different perspective.
   - Brainstorm on additional use cases vs certification profiles

+- Other use cases
+  - mixed safety / non
+  - cases that require runtime monitoring - watchdog / crc'n / bit checks / etc
+  - overlay of how containment strategies would apply